vmware-samples/euc-samples/UEM-Samples/Utilities and Tools/macOS/Baselines/README.md

 ```
 ./scripts/generate_baseline.py -l
 ```
-In my example here I will be using the predefined 'cis_lvl1' baseline.
+In the example below, we'll utilize the predefined 'cis_lvl1' baseline.
 If you are planning to use a predefine baseline there is nothing further for you to do in this step as the YAML file should already be created and located in the `../macos_security/baselines` directory.
   - You are able to customize the baselines and generate your own tailored baseline using the following command.
   ```
   ./scripts/generate_baseline.py -k name_of_baseline